 Café au lait spots: what are they?

 At birth or from the age of two, many children have flat, oval marks on their skin.
-These marks, known as café au lait spots because of their ochre or light brown colour, often occur in isolation.
+These marks, known as café au lait spots because of their ochre or light brown color, often occur in isolation.

 Located mainly on the lower back, chest, lower and upper limbs, they have a diameter of less than 1.5 cm.
 The spots may change and grow as the child grows, particularly during adolescence.
 In adulthood, most café au lait spots blend with the skin’s natural pigmentation and become less visible.